particle-iot/docs/src/content/datasheets/boron/b-series-eval-board.md

 | D0 | SDA | PM\_SDA | PMIC |
 | D1 | SCL | PM\_SCL | PMIC |

+For more information about Ethernet, see the application note [AN037 Ethernet](/datasheets/app-notes/an037-ethernet/).

 ---

 ### Power Jumpers